vuestorefront/vue-storefront/packages/core/docs/getting-started/layouts-and-routing.md

 ### Layouts

-All `.vue` files inside of the `layouts` directory are automatically registered as layouts.
+Nuxt.js automatically registers all `.vue` files inside of the `layouts` directory as layouts.
 Unless configured otherwise, pages use the `default.vue` component as their layout.
-Open the `layouts/default.vue` component to get the general idea on how the page looks like, what component are used and what data is loaded within the `setup` function.
+Open the `layouts/default.vue` component to get the general idea of how the page looks like, what components it imports and what data it loads within the `setup` function.

-Layout components include a special `<Nuxt />` component that displays the content of the page, based on the current URL.
-Those pages are Vue.js components too, registered in the `pages` directory.
+Layout components include a special `<Nuxt />` component that displays the page's content based on the current URL.
+Those pages are Vue.js components, too, registered in the `pages` directory.

-There is also `error.vue` layout — used when an error occurred.
-It doesn't use the `<Nuxt />` component, but receives the `error` prop, which you can use to get an error code or message.
+There is also an `error.vue` layout — used when an error occurs.
+It doesn't use the `<Nuxt />` component but receives the `error` prop, which you can use to get an error code or message.

-The convention is to use `lowercase` when naming components inside of the `layouts` directory, eg. `blog.vue`.
+The convention is to use `lowercase` when naming components inside of the `layouts` directory, e.g., `blog.vue`.

 ### Pages

-All `.vue` files inside of the `pages` directory will be automatically registered as application routes.
-For example creating an `AboutUs.vue` component will create an `/aboutus` route.
-The same way, creating the same component inside a nested directory called `company` will create `/company/aboutus` route.
-This is thanks to the thanks to [File System Routing](https://nuxtjs.org/docs/2.x/features/file-system-routing/) feature available in Nuxt.js.
-In the sections below we describe how to manually modify routes.
+Nuxt.js automatically registers all `.vue` files inside the `pages` directory as application routes.
+For example, creating an `AboutUs.vue` component will create an `/aboutus` route.
+In the same way, creating this component inside a nested directory called `company` will create the `/company/aboutus` route.
+It's all thanks to the [File System Routing](https://nuxtjs.org/docs/2.x/features/file-system-routing/) feature available in Nuxt.js.
+In the sections below, we describe how to modify routes manually.

 Pages can define a custom [layout](https://nuxtjs.org/docs/directory-structure/pages#layout) property to change the default used for this view.

-The convention is to use `PascalCase` when naming components inside of the `layouts` directory, eg. `MyAccount.vue`.
+The convention is to use `PascalCase` when naming components inside of the `layouts` directory, e.g., `MyAccount.vue`.

 ## Predefined routes

-Every Vue Storefront project comes with a predefined list of routes injected by the `@vue-storefront/nuxt-theme` module.
-However, if you navigate around the page, you might notice that the page routes don't match the name of the components inside the `pages` directory.
+Every Vue Storefront project has a predefined list of routes injected by the `@vue-storefront/nuxt-theme` module.
+However, if you navigate the page, you might notice that the page routes don't match the name of the components inside the `pages` directory.

-This is because we use the [extendRoutes](https://nuxtjs.org/guides/configuration-glossary/configuration-router#extendroutes) function to create a custom routes for some of the components that come out of the box.
+This is because internally, we use the [extendRoutes](https://nuxtjs.org/guides/configuration-glossary/configuration-router#extendroutes) function to create custom routes for some of the components that come out of the box.

 Here's the map of routes and their corresponding components: